2023 Wise Giving

 Hope House and Hope Cottage provide a Christ-centered, safe, secure, temporary home-away-from-home for individuals and families who have loved ones in area hospitals.
 Operating expenses are funded through donations of church members, guests, community organizations and businesses.

-- $25 could provide a gift card to help guests with food and gas; $35 could provide a new set of linens for a bed; $50 could provide for the operating expense for one guest to stay one day; $350 could provide for one guest to stay for a week
+- $25 could provide a gift card to help guests with food and gas; $75 could provide for wood rot repair; $50 could provide for the operating expense for one guest to stay one day; $350 could provide for one guest to stay for a week

 I-BEAM, AN EAST COOPER FAITH NETWORK (ECFN) INITIATIVE